wearwolf/FloppyImageRectifier/Docs/SCP.md

 The following is based off of the [SCP image spec][scp-spec] with some alterations and additions based on my experience with the format.

+This file contains the flux transition timings of a floppy disk

 ## Header

 | Name | Size (bytes) | Description |